Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Tip: NAT reflection should be disabled so the wild Internet cannot access our DNS server.

-To make life simpler, I made a firewall alias of all non-WAN interfaces called Non_WAN.
-Covering IPv4 and IPV6 to redirect local DNS queries on port 53 to localhost are the following redirect rules:
+To make life simpler, I created a firewall alias of all non-WAN interfaces called Non_WAN.
+Covering IPv4 and IPv6, the redirect rules that send local DNS queries on port 53 to localhost look like this:

 Firewall DNS query redirect rules to localhost